wp-plugins/wordpoints/src/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.7.0 =
+* This is the biggest update since 1.0.0!
+It introduces the Ranks component, and also includes many other small fixes, including two minor security issues.
+It is highly recommended that all users upgrade immediately.

+= 1.6.1 =
+* This is a maintenance release which fixes the bug of the Excluded Users settings not being applied to the Top Users widget and shortcode.

 = 1.6.0 =
 * This is a feature release that makes it so you can see the value of the main